Skin care for acne

 Acne is a skin condition which causes various types of spots.
 The spots can become infected with bacteria, which can cause inflammation and sometimes permanent scarring.

 You get acne when your follicles (the small holes in your skin which hairs grow out of) become blocked, usually by dead skin cells or sebum (the natural oil your skin produces).
-Once the follicle is blocked it can form a black head or white head, and if it becomes infected, it can grow into one of the different kinds of acne including papules, pustules, nodules, and cysts.
+Once the follicle is blocked it can form a black head or white head, and if it becomes infected, it can grow into a papules, pustules, nodules, and cysts.
+Read more about the different types of acne here.

 You need a skin care routine that removes excess oil and dead skin from your face, unblocks and clears your follicles, and which fights infection.
 You should use mild, unscented products which don’t contain alcohol, to avoid irritating your face.